nateng98/Files-Organizer/README.md

   ...
 }
 ```
-For example: I only have code, compressed files, images, and document to be organized
+For example: I only have code, compressed files, images, and document need to be organized.
+So I made 4 main folders and 'Others' for files that are not accounted for
 ``` python
 folderNames = {
   "Compressed": {'7z','zip', 'rar'},